mtholmquist/casm/README.md

 ./install_tools.sh
 ```

-This script installs system packages, Python requirements, and Go-based utilities.
+This script installs system packages, Python requirements (including `enum4linux-ng` from its GitHub repository), and Go-based utilities.
 See [docs/install.md](docs/install.md) for a detailed table of job scripts and their external commands as well as manual installation steps.

 ## Deployment
 1. **Clone** this repository onto the orchestrator machine.